– In this first part of this blog, I introduced the benefits and need for organizations to include CMLs in their systems engineering processes.

 – In the second part of this blog, I went into more detail defining and explaining the activities and outcomes for each CML.

-– In the third part of this blog, I showed how CMLs are an implementation of an older concept referred to as “The Doctrine of Successive Refinement”.
+In this part of this blog, I show how CMLs are an implementation of an older concept referred to as “The Doctrine of Successive Refinement”.

 – NASA, Systems Engineering Processes and Requirements, NPR7123.1B, April 2013, NASA Online Directives Information System (ODIS) Library: http://nodis3.gsfc.nasa.gov